-The Fund may invest up to 20% of its net assets in real estate investment trusts (REITs).
+The Fund may invest up to 10% of its net assets in real estate investment trusts (REITs).

-The Fund may invest up to 20% of its net assets in securities of foreign issuers and depositary receipts.
+The Fund may invest up to 25% of its net assets in securities of foreign issuers, which may include securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles, and depositary receipts.

-The Fund can invest in derivative instruments, including forward foreign currency contracts, futures contracts and options.
+The Fund can invest in derivative instruments, including forward foreign currency contracts and futures contracts.